FredericFouche/FredericFouche/README.md

 # Welcome to my Github profile 👋

-👋 I'm Frédéric, a student in Web Development at O'clock School.
-I'm passionate about web development, computer science and electronics.
+👋 Hi, I’m Frédéric, a fullstack web developer with a passion for web development, computer science, and electronics.
 From a young age, I was assembling computers, always driven by a desire to understand how things work and to see how they are made.
 This curiosity has been a significant motivator in my learning journey.

-🌱 I'm currently learning JavaScript, Node.js, Express, Jest, and PostgreSQL in school.
-On the side, I'm diving into Vue.js, TypeScript, NestJS, and Redis to improve my skills and to be more versatile.
+🌱 My expertise includes JavaScript, Node.js, Express, Vue.js, TypeScript, Jest, and PostgreSQL.
+Additionally, I’m expanding my skills in DevOps by working with Docker, Kubernetes, and Python to become even more versatile.

-🔨 I am in the process of developing my portfolio website using Vue.js and Tailwind CSS.
-For the backend, I'm utilizing Node.js, Express, and PostgreSQL, structured around a RESTful architecture.
-The entire setup is automated for deployment and testing through GitHub Actions and Docker, and it's hosted on my Virtual Private Server (VPS).
+🔨 I’m currently developing my portfolio website using Vue.js and Tailwind CSS.
+For the backend, I’m utilizing Node.js, Express, and PostgreSQL, structured around a RESTful architecture.
+The entire setup is automated for deployment and testing through GitHub Actions and Docker, and it’s hosted on my Virtual Private Server (VPS).

-💡 I'm interested in API design, security, and architecture, and I'm always looking for new challenges to improve my skills.
-DevOps  and CI/CD  are also areas I'm interested in, and I'm always looking for ways to improve my workflow and automate repetitive tasks.
+💡 I’m deeply interested in API design, security, and architecture.
+I’m always eager to take on new challenges to enhance my skills.
+DevOps and CI/CD are also areas I’m focused on, continually improving my workflow and automating repetitive tasks.

-🔍 I'm looking for an internship in web development to improve my skills and learn new ones.
-Post-studies, I'm aiming for a job as a web developer 👨‍💻.

 ## Technologies